HackYourFuture/JavaScript1/Week1/README.md

 ### Software

-As a software developer (synonym to 'programmer'), you will write these instructions in order to create 'software'.
+As a software developer (synonym to 'programmer' or 'software engineer'), you will write these instructions in order to create 'software'.
 Look at the following video to get a better idea of what software is:

 - [What is software?](https://www.youtube.com/watch?v=MSA3WsGeTNI)